List of dog breeds

 This list of dog breeds includes both extant and extinct dog breeds, varieties and types.
 A research article on dog genomics published in Science/AAAS defines modern dog breeds as "a recent invention defined by conformation to a physical ideal and purity of lineage".

+According to BigThink, over 40% of the world's dog breeds come from the United Kingdom, France and Germany.
+It states: "Great Britain and France are the ground zero of dog fancying, with 57 registered breeds each.
+Germany is not far behind, with 47 breeds.
+These three countries alone represent more than 40% of all dog breeds recognized by the Fédération Cynologique Internationale."